Skip to content

 Cornering is not its forte, but riding along on bumpy roads is its strong suit.

-But it is a very luxurious affair that as a new vehicle, does compete with its Japanese rivals rather well in terms of interior quality and features.
+It is a very luxurious affair that as a new vehicle, does compete with its Japanese rivals rather well in terms of interior quality and features.

 The GWM WEY G9 Hi4 PHEV undercuts its primary competitor by at least RM50,000, so it can be a value-proposition for those who want a luxury MPV but want to make do with the lower cost-to-entry.
+Even though the ergonomics is a letdown where a van may fare better as a multi-occupant transporter, the WEY G9 is very set for the digital world and customers will be thrilled to enjoy such luxuries.
+Trouble is already past the horizon for legacy players in the luxury-MPV market with the introduction of other Chinese brands flooding the market, and this new GWM is just one of them.

 ~Efini